nedanwr/kronos/docs/SYNTAX.md

 - String functions require string arguments (except `len` which also works with lists)
 - Division by zero returns nil and prints an error
 - Function names are reserved and cannot be used as variable names
+- File I/O functions will raise errors if files cannot be opened or read
+- Path operations work with both absolute and relative paths
+- `list_files` excludes `.` and `..` entries

 ---